ezrec/ucapp/channel/README.md

 ### IO Operations

 ```
-.io fetch vt SHIFT ; Read 8-bit keycode from the VT input buffer to tagged cells
+fetch vt 0xFF ; Read 8-bit keycode from the VT input buffer to tagged cells
-.io store vt       ; Write tagged calls to VT display
+store vt 0x3FFF_FFFF      ; Write tagged cells to VT display
 ```

 ### Reading

-Using the `.io fetch vt 0 0xffff` opcode, the tagged CAPP cells' lower 16 bits are replaced with the keystroke scan code of the next keys in the VT key queue.
+Using the `fetch vt 0xff` opcode, the tagged CAPP cells' lower 8 bits are replaced with the keystroke scan code of the next keys in the VT key queue.

 The VT can address a matrix of up to 128x64 cells.